MARKET SNAPSHOT: Stock Market Struggles To Extend Records As Investors Await Fed's Signals

 "The market can absorb three rates hikes this year, though the Fed might pause in raising rates after this patch of soft economic data," Saccocia said.
 Wall Street is widely expecting the Fed to lift rates by a quarter-point Wednesday, with the next opportunity to lift rates again coming in September.

 Earlier, stock futures largely shrugged off news of shooting in Northern Virginia, where House Majority Whip Steve Scalise (http://www.marketwatch.com/story/house-majority-whip-scalise-shot-at-congressional-baseball-practice-2017-06-14) and several people were injured after a gunman opened fire during a baseball practice.
-The suspect shooter is said to be in police custody.
+The suspected shooter died from his injuries.

 Saccocia said the market may continue to ignore the shooting unless it turns out to be an organized plan involving more than just a lone shooter.